mani5h-agarwal/Intelligence-24-25-Recs/README.md

 then there is one notebook named Untitled2.ipynb run the extreme last cell in the notebook

-and then go to the folder static in there host the chat-ui.html file for the ui and there you can ask questions
+and then go to the folder "static" in there host the "chat-ui.html" file for the ui and there you can ask questions